Find and book the latest deals on campervan rental in Brisbane using DriveNow's free booking service and get the best possible rate guaranteed.

 If you’re going to take full advantage of the beachy locales up and down the coast of Queensland, you’re going to want to try to plan your trip around the summer months taking place from November to February.
 You’ll be facing temperatures upwards of 40.
 And, if you’re going to spending time in forested areas, especially up in North Queensland, that humid, tropical climate can be even more daunting.
 Don’t let these thermometer readings put you off from visiting.
 Just make sure you’re prepared with the right clothing and sun protection at your disposal during your trip.

-Listen, we know how many magnificent attractions there are within a short drive of Brisbane.
+There are many magnificent attractions there are within a short drive of Brisbane.
 But, providing you have the time, it’s wise to not be in too big of a hurry to get too far outside the city limits!
 Staying within an hour or two of Brisbane for a few days gives you a chance to check out some of the CBD as well as these fantastic highlights, which have no shortage of parking spots for your Brisbane campervan rental!

 Tamborine National Park